Skip to content

 Legendary Figures & Their Extended Careers

-1962 saw John Stockton’s birth: John Stockton was a master of the point guard position who played until he was 41 years old.
+John Stockton’s: John Stockton was a master of the point guard position who played until he was 41 years old.
 He was a playmaker and had a high basketball IQ.
 Stockton’s sustained success with the Utah Jazz is evidence of his enduring skill set and commitment to the sport.

 Calculating Players Who Are Over 30 Years Old